go-beans/go/README.md

 ## Using the Container

-The `ApplicationContext` is the service for an advanced factory capable of maintaining a registry of different beans and their dependencies.
-Use `inject` field tag for bean dependencies.
+The `ApplicationContext` is the service for an advanced factory capable of maintaining a registry of beans and their dependencies.
+For container-managed beans, use the `inject` field tag for dependencies:

     service type `inject:"optionalName"`

+For non-container-managed objects:

+    var service = ioc.Resolve[type]("optionalName")

 ## Bean Overview